 The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during
+Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to:

-- provide adequate food, clothing and shelter (including exclusion from home or abandonment); - protect a child from physical and emotional harm or danger; - ensure adequate supervision (including the use of inadequate care-givers); or - ensure access to appropriate medical care or treatment.
+- provide adequate food, clothing and shelter (including exclusion from home or abandonment): - protect a child from physical and emotional harm or danger; - ensure adequate supervision (including the use of inadequate care-givers); or - ensure access to appropriate medical care or treatment.